Khandozhko/First/README.md

 Here you can find a bunch of projects from GetBrains.
-Also i added some interesting (for my humlbe level) strings of code for future projects.
+Also i added some interesting (for my humble level) strings of code for future projects.